dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

-  --obfuscate    Compile the Nim binary via Denim to make use of LLVM obfuscation --sgn    Encode shellcode via SGN before encrypting it´ --replace    Replace common nim IoC's in the loader like the string 'nim' --AMSIProviderPatch    Patch all AMSI Providers instead of 'amsi.dll' (https://i.blackhat.com/Asia-22/Friday-Materials/AS-22-Korkos-AMSI-and-Bypass.pdf)
+  --obfuscate    Compile the Nim binary via Denim to make use of LLVM obfuscation --sgn    Encode shellcode via SGN before encrypting it´ --replace    Replace common nim IoC's in the loader like the string 'nim' --noOneShot    By default the Packer uses Hardware Breakpoints to bypass AMSI, but disables it after the payload has been executed.
+If you want to keep it enabled for the current Thread, use this option.
+  --PatchAMSI    Bypass AMSI by patching an offset of amsi.dll/AmsiScanBuffer via Syscalls --PatchETW    Bypass ETW by patching ntdll.dll/NtTraceEvent via Syscalls --AMSIProviderPatch    Patch all AMSI Providers instead of 'amsi.dll' (https://i.blackhat.com/Asia-22/Friday-Materials/AS-22-Korkos-AMSI-and-Bypass.pdf)
   --AMSINtCreateSectionHook    Hook NtCreateSection to prevent 'amsi.dll' from being loaded (https://waawaa.github.io/es/amsi_bypass-hooking-NtCreateSection/)
   --sandbox value    Include Sandbox Checks of your choice into the loader: